Crypto Adoption Around the World: Peru

 Key Takeaways

-• Peru is among the top 20 countries for crypto adoption, with 3.7% of its population owning digital assets.
+• Peru is among the top 20 countries for crypto adoption, with an estimated 22.56% population penetration by 2025, increasing to 23.84% by 2026.

 • Crypto offers a faster, more affordable alternative for sending remittances, which is crucial for many Peruvian families.